Have some questions?

 -

-Shifts often include evenings and weekends, and start times can be as early as 5:30am.
+Shift times can vary, often including evenings and weekends, or could start as early as 5:30am

 -